dafydd2277/systemAdmin/kickstart/centos8/README.md

 # Adding a Kickstart File to an ISO

-> :warning: I'm tracking my challenges with using the USB flash drive as a local installation source in issue #1.
+> :warning: I'm tracking my challenges with using the USB flash drive as a local installation source in [issue #1][sysAdmin01].
 The introductory paragraph has a brief summary.
 I'll clear this warning when the issue is resolved.

 > :warning: My test system has a UEFI controller will let me boot my USB flash